ucb-bar/chipyard/docs/VLSI/Sky130-OpenROAD-Tutorial.rst

 ^^^^^^^^^^^^^^^^^^
 This contains the Hammer configuration for this example project.
 Example clock constraints, power straps definitions, placement constraints, and pin constraints are given.
 Additional configuration for the extra libraries and tools are at the bottom.

-First, set ``technology.sky130.sky130A/sky130_nda/openram_lib`` to the absolute path of the respective directories containing the Sky130 PDK and SRAM files.
+First, set ``technology.sky130.<sky130A, sky130_nda, openram_lib>`` to the absolute path of the respective directories containing the Sky130 PDK and SRAM files.
 See the
 `Sky130 Hammer plugin README <https://github.com/ucb-bar/hammer/blob/master/src/hammer-vlsi/technology/sky130/README.md>`__
 for details about the PDK setup.